Trulance for CIC

 Trulance helped patients have

-5 spontaneous bowel movements
+5 bowel movements

 a week on average